 The United Church of Christ has a most helpful slogan: “God is still speaking.”
 The Bible may be the ultimate source of our awareness of the Christ Event in time and space.
 We have no other reliable testimony regarding that Jew named Jesus of Nazareth.
 The Scriptures will always be foundational.
 However, we must also recognize that their contents reflect human attempts to understand and interpret the life, teachings, death, and resurrection of Jesus.
 We have four Gospels, each of which has its unique slant in understanding and presenting Jesus.
 We have letters and writings from Paul and other early church leaders who agreed on much but who also differed in their appreciation of the Christ event.
 The early church leaders took the testimony of the Scriptures and expanded and transcended it to communicate the gospel to the gentile world.
 All theology is a human attempt to understand the Christ Event within one’s contemporary setting.
 No one (and not even all of us together) will ever be able “to nail God down” with our partial and limited theologies.
 If God is eternal and infinite in nature, we will never in this dimension or any future dimension fully comprehend the nature and being of God.
 At best, we “five percent” ourselves in trying to understand that which ultimately is beyond our comprehension.
 We are dependent on God’s self-revelation which in the Christian tradition is revealed in the unconditional and indiscriminate love of Jesus of Nazareth.
 At best, we are all pilgrims who dare not homestead our pathetic attempts to fence in what and Who is ultimate and eternal.

 So, if at best, we are “five percenters,” then we are all to a certain degree “dogs and swine.”
 Maybe the time has not come for many in our world to be open to a larger vision of who they are and who God is.
 That does not mean that they never will be ready for change, repentance, growth, emancipation, and redemption.
-Like most of the early church (which believed that ultimately everyone and everything in the cosmos will be “saved”), I have good hope for everyone because I have experienced God’s grace for me in my pathetic attempts to homestead lies and prejudices which are not worthy of my identity as a child of God.
+Like many in the early church who believed that ultimately everyone and everything in the cosmos will be “saved”, I have good hope for everyone because I have experienced God’s grace for me in my pathetic attempts to homestead lies and prejudices which are not worthy of my identity as a child of God.

 There are many passages which confirm my hope for universal salvation.
 Most of them are well known by serious students of the Bible.
 (Romans 5:18-19; I Corinthians 15:22; II Corinthians 8:14; Romans 11:32; I Timothy 2:3-6; II Corinthians 5:19; Ephesians 1:9-10; Colossians 1:27-28; Philippians 2:9-11; Colossians 1:19-20; I Timothy 4:10; II Peter 3:9; John 5:17; I Corinthians 3:10-15) I will mention three which are usually overlooked.